smahmad/Configs/README.md

 ### Deploy "Lambda-bucket.yml" into master account.

-This template will create following resources
+Deploy "Lambda-bucket.yml" into master account.
+This template will create following resources:
 **s3 bucket:**   s3 bucket in master account where this package will be deployed  - e.g. lambda-bucket.
 **Bucket policy:**   This template will create bucket policy for the created bucket to grant access for multiaccount to Lambda code and deploy it through Stack set.

 **Parameters in Template:**